 Small and toy breeds and greyhounds are more prone to periodontal disease than other dogs.
 If you own one of these breeds, it’s a good idea to start them on a water additive or offer other at-home dental care.
 A dental powder, toothbrushing, or dental chews may all be worthwhile.
 The more at-home dental care you can provide, the more likely your dog’s teeth and gums will stay healthy.

 What are dental water additives?

 Dental water additives are liquids formulated to clean and freshen your dog’s mouth.
-Just add a few drops to your dog’s water bowl every day — it’s that simple.
+Be sure to follow the directions on the bottle of the water additive.
+It will tell you how much of the water additive to add to your dog’s drinking water daily — it’s that simple.
 Think mouthwash for your fur baby.
 Most pet parents look for dental water to combat offensive breath, but it’s also a holistic way to promote oral health.

 Though dental water additives are no replacement for daily brushing, they offer many benefits.
-Ingredients like zinc chloride and citric acid can help inhibit the release of sulfuric compounds (read: block bad breath).
-Sodium citrate, another star ingredient, can prevent bacterial growth and tartar buildup.
+Ingredients like cetylpyridinium chloride and zinc gluconate are antimicrobial agents that help to kill the bacteria in the mouth that causes tartar and plaque formation on the teeth.
 All in all, they can be very helpful in fighting plaque, reducing tartar buildup, and ultimately preventing gum disease.

 How to keep your dog’s teeth and gums healthy